FelixFourcolor/He-trusted-in-God/README.md

 * Alto: played by bit
 * soprano: transposed up 1 octave, played by bell

+A very few notes are replaced by their octave equivalents in order to fit the their instrument's range.

 ## Play requirement
 Minecraft java 1.18+